 As we all move forward into the New Year, we may have set our resolutions and be on our way.
 However, I notice that many of my clients struggle with making their intentions materialize into reality.
-Over New Year’s, I was struck by a profound teaching, and one of the questions asked was quite simple: What aspirations will you bring into reality this year?
-What intentions will materialize into your life?
+Over New Year’s, I was struck by profound teaching, and one of the questions asked was quite simple: What aspirations will you bring into reality this year?
+What intentions will materialize in your life?

 What’s So Special About This Question?

-This question bridges the gap between our what we aspire and the day-to-day reality of our lives.
+This question bridges the gap between what we aspire and the day-to-day reality of our lives.
 It’s the question that forces our brain to transition from the world of ideas and vague thoughts into real life.
-Many of us who seeking personal growth or development will set intentions that may be quite ephemeral, vague or perhaps what we call ‘wishy-washy.’
+Many of us who seek personal growth or development will set intentions that may be quite ephemeral, vague or perhaps what we call ‘wishy-washy.’
 Some examples might be an intention to take better care of ourselves, be happier or even keep our cool more often with the kids.
 Such aspirations are wonderful, but often lacking in one key component: accountability to action.

 How will you know if you got there today?
 How will we measure your progress?
 How will there be some sense of urgency created today, for you to take action on your intention?

 We benefit from questions that drive our awareness from thought into simple actions that will bring to life our thought intentions.
 You notice that holding this question in mind compels the mind to move from vague to specific.
 It also compels a shift from thought to action.
 Both are of great value, and worthy of keeping in mind.